Residence and basis for taxation

 A resident corporation is subject to German tax on its worldwide income.
 A resident corporation generally is not subject to German tax on the income of its foreign subsidiaries unless an anti-deferral provision applies (ie, the CFC rules).

 A non-resident corporation is taxed only on its German source income, as defined in German tax law and applicable double taxation treaties.

 Residence is generally not relevant for Hong Kong tax purposes.
-Rather, the basis for taxation is whether or not a person carries on a trade or business in Hong Kong.
+Rather, the basis for taxation is whether or not a person carries on a trade, profession or business in Hong Kong.
 Nevertheless, the concept of residence can be relevant for the purposes of Hong Kong tax treaties as well as certain exemptions (such as the offshore fund profits tax exemption).
-In such case, Hong Kong would follow the common law tests of residential ties for individuals and management and control for other entities.
+In such case, Hong Kong would follow the common law tests of residential ties for individuals and management or control for other entities.

 Hong Kong has a territorial system of taxation without a general definition of income.
 Generally, only:

-- Profits arising in or derived from Hong Kong from a business carried on in Hong Kong
+- Profits arising in or derived from Hong Kong from a trade, profession or business carried on in Hong Kong

 Any other item of income is exempt from tax.